 As the main force of "Sannong" finance which "is born from agriculture and thrives on agriculture", the Bank consistently adheres to the market positioning of serving "Sannong", proactively assumes the responsibility of supporting agriculture, and actively aligns with the work requirements on the "The High-Quality Development Project Covering Every County, Every Town and Every Village" by the Guangdong Provincial Party Committee and Provincial Government and the Dongguan Municipal Party Committee and Municipal Government.
 We optimize the service system through continuously investing financial resources and keeping up with the reality of local "Sannong", constantly strengthen the provision of "Sannong" financial services and grow with the "Sannong" entities.
-During the Reporting Period, the Strategic Decision and Sannong Committee of the Board of the Bank held a total of 8 meetings, with over 40 related work proposals adopted; as of the end of the Reporting Period, the balance of the Bank's agriculture-related loans (as per the standards of the National Financial Regulator Administration) reached RMB39.64 billion, fulfilling the regulatory requirement of "continuous growth in agriculture-related loans as compared to the end of the previous year" and the annual credit growth plan for agriculture-related loans.
+During the Reporting Period, the Strategic Decision and Sannong Committee of the Board of the Bank held a total of 8 meetings, with over 40 related work proposals adopted; as of the end of the National Financial Regulator Administration) reached RMB39.64 billion, fulfilling the regulatory requirement of "continuous growth in agriculture-related loans as compared to the end of the previous year" and the annual credit growth plan for agriculture-related loans.